-Iron deficiency anaemia leads to excessive hair shedding.
+Iron deficiency anemia leads to excessive hair shedding.
 It affects the hair’s ability to grow.
 Low iron levels can also causes the hair to change the structure, become dry, not hold the curl, and break easily.

 Thyroid disorders, crash dieting, and nutritional alterations can result in or intensify hair loss.